carlotaver/oferta-del-dia/README.md

 ## 8. Managing secrets with `.env`

-Create a `.env`. file in the root of your project (same directory as `package.json`) and write there your secret keys:
+Create a `.env` file in the root of your project (same directory as `package.json`) and write there your secret keys:

 ```
 REACT_APP_API_KEY=<Your API key>